michael-silva/ArchitectureLayered-LibraryExample/README.md

 # architecture-layered_library-example
-A layered architecture proposal of a project using DDD and TDD in .Net.
-The example chosen to demonstrate the implementation was a library.
+A proposed layered architecture using DDD and TDD demonstrated through the implementation of borrowing management library system.